-For "Page," "Paragraph," and "Frame," you can choose a control point: this selects which corner (or the center) of the page, paragraph, or frame the anchored object is moved relative to.
+For "Page", "Paragraph", and "Frame", you can choose a control point: this selects which corner (or the center) of the page, paragraph, or frame the anchored object is moved relative to.
+Note that in Sophie RC7, this isn't working properly.